 This project is situated on strike and to the west of the Tanco Pegmatite deposit.
-Project consists of 3,385 hectares located 12.5 kilometers west of the Tanco Pegmatite.
-Project is 100% owned by New Age Metals and was previously explored by the Tantalum Mining Corp of Canada in their exploration for Tantalum.
+The project consists of 3,385 hectares located 12.5 kilometers west of the Tanco Pegmatite.
+The project is 100% owned by the Company and was previously explored by the Tantalum Mining Corp. of Canada in their exploration for Tantalum.